-- Consumers boycotted Bud Light following advertising efforts featuring transgender influencer Dylan Mulvaney, and the brand lost its status as the best-selling beer in the United States.1 Parent company Anheuser-Busch InBev lost 28 percent in pre-tax profit during the second quarter of 2023, and the situation worsened in Q3, resulting in another 29 percent drop in adjusted U.S. earnings.2 - Target Corporation highlighted its sale of sexually charged children's products and corporate donations to partisan organizations.3 Its quarterly sales fell for the first time in six years,4 despite increased consumer spending during that period,5 and the company lost \$10 billion in market value over ten days.
+- Consumers boycotted Bud Light following advertising efforts featuring transgender influencer Dylan Mulvaney, and the brand lost its status as the best-selling beer in the United States.
+Parent company Anheuser-Busch InBev lost 28 percent in pre-tax profit during the second quarter of 2023, and the situation worsened in Q3, resulting in another 29 percent drop in adjusted U.S. earnings.
+Consumers and the brand lost its status as the best-selling beer in the United States. - ^{} Target Corporation highlighted its sale of sexually charged children's products and corporate donations to partisan organizations.
+3 Its quarterly sales fell for the first time in six years, 4 despite increased consumer spending during that period, 5 and the company lost \$10 billion in market value over ten days.

 Alphabet, Inc. ("Alphabet" or "Company") is not exempt.
-It donated millions of dollars6 to groups7 that support lenient criminal justice policies that have destroyed many U.S. inner cities.
-The Company's efforts contributed to the widespread vilification of police officers8 and a rise in crime across the country.9
+It donated millions of dollars of groups that support lenient criminal justice policies that have destroyed many U.S. inner cities.
+The Company's efforts contributed to the widespread vilification of police officers and a rise in crime across the country.

 Corporate underperformance can be avoided if directors exercise greater risk oversight objectively.
-According to Alphabet's Investor Relations, "the fundamental responsibility of the directors is to exercise their business judgment to act in what they reasonably believe to be the best interests of Alphabet and its stockholders,"10 but shareholders are uninformed about members' ideological and political views.
+According to Alphabet's Investor Relations, "the fundamental responsibility of the directors is to exercise their business judgment to act in what they reasonably believe to be the best interests of Alphabet and its stockholders," 10 but shareholders are uninformed about members' ideological and political views.
 Greater transparency is needed for shareholders to discern whether our Board suffers the partisan capture and therefore the group-think ideological blinders that have cost some companies in recent years.